-Moreover, additional bathing can be necessary only if they develop skin allergies.
-In that case, we recommend frequent washing with anti-allergic shampoos.
-Brush their short coat once-a-week with a slicker or bristle brush and grooming glove to remove dead hair.
-This will also help circulate the dog’s natural body oils.
+Sometimes they can develop skin allergies.
+In those cases, we recommend frequent washing with anti-allergic shampoos.
+Brush their short coat once-a-week with a slicker or bristle brush and grooming glove to remove dead hairand to help circulate the dog’s natural body oils.

-Lastly, dogs with shortened muzzles and small mouths are likely to develop dental problems; therefore, dental hygiene should be given priority.
+Lastly, dogs with shortened muzzles and small mouths are more likely to develop dental problems and need a program of dental hygiene.

-Our experts have established miniature bulldogs aren’t barkers, but they communicate in other ways.
-They use a complex system of yips, yawns, and gargles to convey an illusion of their own language.
+Mini bulldogs are fairly quiet dogs, not prone to excessive barking.
+They use a complex system of yips, yawns, and gargles to convey an illusion of language.
 Sometimes they will sing along with their owner in the car.
-They are super affectionate and love to convey their thoughts and emotions!
+They are super affectionate and love to express their thoughts and emotions!

 Protip: Stick to positive reinforcement.

 Patience is key while training your mini bulldog.
-Miniature bulldogs are intelligent, but curbing their stubbornness requires adequate training time.
-This implies that their humans-parents need to be patient.
-As long as you provide them plenty of training, they’ll be keen to please you.
-Therefore, showing just how intelligent they are.
+Miniature bulldogs are intelligent, but curbing their stubbornness requires dedication to training.
+As long as you provide them with consistent training, they’ll be keen to please.

 If you live by the water, you’ll need to provide them with life jackets.
-A dog that’s not good at swimming?
-It has to be a joke!
-Although you may think all canines enjoy dipping their paws in the water, miniature bulldogs don’t.
-According to Veterinary Pet Insurance, it’s crucial to take caution with these dogs when near water.
-They have a high risk of drowning due to their skinny, short legs, and short-snout respiratory issues.
+Miniature bulldogs aren’t able swimmers.
+According to Veterinary Pet Insurance, they have a high risk of drowning due to their short legs and short-snout.